什麼是 B 型肝炎？

 請參閱我們的 Drug Watch，取得 FDA 批准的藥物和目前正在研發中的其他具有潛力的藥物的完整名單。

 What is hepatitis B?

 Hepatitis B is the world's most common liver infection.
 It is caused by the hepatitis B virus (HBV), which attacks and injures the liver.
-It is transmitted through blood, unprotected sex, shared or re-used needles, and from an infected mother to her newborn baby during delivery.
+It is transmitted through blood, unprotected sex, shared or re-used needles, and from an infected mother to her newborn baby during pregnancy or delivery.
 Most infected adults are able to get rid of the hepatitis B virus without any problems.
-However, some adults and most infected babies and children are unable to get rid of the virus and will develop chronic infections.
+However, some adults and most infected babies and children are unable to get rid of the virus and will develop chronic (life-long) infection.

 The good news is that there is a safe vaccine to prevent a hepatitis B infection and new treatments for those already infected with hepatitis B.

 How many people are affected by hepatitis B?